renovatebot/renovate/docs/usage/configuration-options.md

 Supports only GitHub App mode and not when using Personal Access Tokens.

+To avoid errors, `gitAuthor` or `gitIgnoredAuthors` should be manually adjusted accordingly.

 The primary reason to use this option is because commits will then be signed automatically if authenticating as an app.

 ## postUpdateOptions